OleksiyRudenko/gha-pr-checklist-test/README.md

 1. Copy the [pr-labeled-checklist workflow](.github/workflows/pr-labeled-checklist.yml) and edit it as appropriate
 1. Test your setup to make sure it works as expected

-> **NB!** You will want to have the above set up before collaborators for your repo
+> **NB!** You will want to have your collaborators' fork contain the latest
-> so that templates are available on their forks.
-Alternatively you may want to adjust
-> the workflow so it downloads checklists from a source different than a PR sourcing repo
-> (e.g. from the targeted repo explicitly).
-This way you will ensure the most up-to-date
-> checklists are always in use.
+> versions of the workflow and templates on their forks' source branches as
+> these (and not the versions on the targeted repo and branch) are used by GitHub actions engine.

 ## Test cases